burkemw3/mvum-tms-generation/README.md

 Excluded Forests

 * Colorado's Pike-San Isabel National Forests & Cimarron and Comanche National Grasslands (PSICC) does not include dispersed camping designations on their MVUMs.
 This dataset does not PSICC forest.
+* Fish Lake National Forest (Utah) does not inclued dispersed camping designations.
+Currently, "Camping is allowed throughout the Forest, unless otherwise noted by Special Order".
+It is excluded from the map.

 Other forests need to be investigated and added or excluded.